GleammerRay/WineSteam/README.md

 - Easy installation ⚡ - Wine GE and DXVK are automatically installed.
 - No interference 🕴️ - WineSteam can run alongside native Steam without making it go offline.
+- Steam Deck support 🎮 - Flatpak installation mode allows WineSteam to be installed on Steam Deck.
 - Isolation 📦 - Harmful programs can't touch your files from within WineSteam (if installed using flatpak installation mode).

 ## Prerequisites